swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 same thing.
 These shortcuts are not necessary, they are provided for your convenience.

-## Our data set: Cochlear Implants
+## Introducing our data set: Cochlear Implants

 A cochlear implant is a small electronic device that is surgically implanted in the inner ear to give deaf people a sense of